AkashKarnatak/annotate_px4_logs/README.md

 ### 6. Create database:

-Once you have downloaded ulog files, you need to convert them to csv files in order for the application to server log files to the users.
-Running the below command will convert the ulog files into csv files and store it in `./data/csv_files` directory.
+Once you have downloaded the ulog files, you need to convert them to csv files for the application to serve the log files to users.
+Running the following command will convert the ulog files into csv files and store them in the `./data/csv_files` directory.

    ```bash
    python3 preprocessing/ulog2csv.py